Fort Walton Beach Video Voyeurism Attorney

-Florida Statutes 810.145(2)(a) defines the crime of Video Voyeurism as when “a person who, for his own amusement, entertainment, or sexual arousal, intentionally uses or installs an imaging device to secretly view, broadcast, or record a person without their consent while they’re in the act of dressing, undressing, or privately exposing their body in a time and place when they have a reasonable expectation of privacy”.
+Florida Statutes 810.145(2)(a) defines Video Voyeurism as “a person who, for his own amusement, entertainment, or sexual arousal, intentionally uses or installs an imaging device to secretly view, broadcast, or record a person without their consent while they’re in the act of dressing, undressing, or privately exposing their body in a time and place when they have a reasonable expectation of privacy”.

-If you are under 19 years old and are accused Video Voyeurism, you will be charged with a 1st degree misdemeanor, punishable by up to one year in county jail.
+If you are under 19 years old and commit video voyeurism, you will be charged with a 1st degree misdemeanor, punishable by up to one year in county jail.

-If you are 19 years old or older and are charged Video Voyeurism, you will be facing a 3rd degree felony, punishable by up to five years in prison.
+If you are 19 years old or older and commit video voyeurism, you will be charged with a 3rd degree felony, punishable by up to five years in prison.

-The level of felony and potential penalties will be increased if there are minor children involved.
+The level of felony and potential penalties will be increased if there were minor children involved.

 To prove the crime of voyeurism, the prosecutor with the State Attorney’s Office must prove the following three elements beyond a reasonable doubt:

-- That the act alleged was done with an indecent, lascivious, or lewd intent
+- That the act alleged was done with an indecent, lascivious, or lewd intent; and

-Contact a Fort Walton Beach Video Voyeurism Lawyer
+Defending your Fort Walton Beach Video Voyeurism Case

-If you have been accused of Video Voyeurism in Fort Walton Beach, we urge you not to speak with law enforcement prior to contacting us.
-Regardless of what they tell you, speaking to law enforcement often leads to a conviction that may have been able to be avoided.
-Contact our office today to speak with an attorney and find out how our team can keep you out of jail and a voyeurism conviction off your record.
+If you have been accused of video voyeurism in Fort Walton Beach, I advise you not to speak with law enforcement before calling me.
+Regardless of what they tell you, speaking to law enforcement often leads to a conviction that may have been avoidable.